Very simple AMG8833 thermal imager

 The Panasonic GridEye comes in different flavours that is easy to decipher from the part number:

 The 88 stands for the 8x8 pixel resolution, the next digit shows the operating voltage 5 for 5volts, 3 for 3.3 volts.
 And finally a 3 for the "high gain" and a 4 for the "low gain" version, with the low gain version ranging from -20C to 100C.
-We don't have that in this device so on very cold days, the outside world looks like a blank sheet to the imager.
+We don't have that in this device so on very cold days, the outside world looks like a blank sheet to the imager, as it only covers the 0-80C range

 The next step up is the 32x24 pixels MLX90640 from Melexis, which has a -40 to 300C temperature range.
 Looking at what 8x8 pixels can do, 32x24 should be awesome.
 It comes at about twice the cost of the AMG8833 based imager, also from Banggood.